Video shutter angle estimation using optical flow and linear blur: Conclusion

 \section{Conclusion}

 We proposed a novel method for estimating the exposure fraction based on dense optical flow and linear blur estimates.
 The method was evaluated on the publicly available BSD Dataset.
 The mean absolute error was $0.039$; the method performed best in the range $(0.12,\,0.36)$.
-We presented a possible application of exposure fraction estimation for video tampering detection, specifically of frame deletion and frame insertion.
+We observed reduced accuracy for ground truth values below $0.1$, leading us to conjecture that the use of discrete linear blur kernel estimates may be a limiting factor.
+Developing an improved method for the estimation of linear blur kernels is a key part of our future work.
+Lastly, we presented a possible application of exposure fraction estimation for video tampering detection, specifically of frame deletion and frame insertion.
+The implementation is available at \url{https://github.com/edavidk7/exposure_fraction_estimation}.

-The code for fraction estimation will be made public after acceptance.
-Implementations of the optical flow and linear blur methods used in the paper are publicly available.

 {\bf Acknowledgement.} The authors were supported by the Research Center for Informatics project CZ.02.1.01/0.0/0.0/16\_019/0000765 of OP VVV MEYS. { }